Comelec, Namria ink deal to use GIS for fair, seamless elections

 “By leveraging Namria’s expertise in mapping and geospatial intelligence, we aim to support Comelec in addressing challenges to geospatial data and updating election precinct maps,” said Namria Undersecretary Peter Tiangco.

-Furthermore, Namria Mapping and Geodesy Branch Director Ruel Belen mentioned that the agency will provide base maps and training for Comelec technical personnel.
+Furthermore, Namria Mapping and Geodesy Branch Director Ruel Belen mentioned that the agency would provide base maps and training for Comelec technical personnel.

-“Of course, lagi nating sinasabi na (we always say) in order to enhance democracy, we must use technology, and in order to enhance democracy and technology, we must always use the power of partnership,” said Comelec Chairman George Garcia.
+“Of course, we always say that, in order to enhance democracy, we must use technology, and in order to enhance democracy and technology, we must always use the power of partnership,” Comelec Chairman George Garcia said, speaking partly in Filipino, in an ambush interview on Wednesday.

-Garcia noted that Namria will be helpful in electoral measures such as locating barangays and poll precincts.
+Garcia noted that Namria would be helpful during elections in tasks such as locating barangays and poll precincts.

 READ: ‘Problematic’: Comelec sees 1,000 voters per precinct in 2025 elections

-(We want to see the actual barangays up to the precinct.
+“We want to see the actual barangays up to the precinct [level].
 What happens there?
-The maps from Namria will be a big help in distributing electoral materials and sending electoral board members, military, and PNP personnel.)
+The maps from Namria will be a big help in distributing electoral materials and sending electoral board members, the military, and the PNP.
+It would be very useful for us to have maps from Namria,” Garcia said.

 READ: Comelec expects 20,000 voting machines by August